skullface/printmaking/lino-tools-and-materials.md

 ## Cleaning

-- Dollar store sponges
+- Dollar store soft sponges and medium bristle scrub brush
-- Crisco (or other cheap vegetable oil) to clean ink off inking slab, blocks, and brayers
+- Dish soap to clean ink off hands, inking slab, blocks, and brayers
-- Dish soap to clean oil and remaining ink off tools and hands
+- Crisco/cheap veggie oil or Simple Green to scrub any more stubborn ink off tools and hands